anniesaiyavong-crypto/FractalAlert-EA/README.md

 # Headless Metatrader 5

-This guide shows how to set up MetaTrader 5 and run an EA headlessly inside a local or cloud machine using Docker.
+This guide shows how to set up MetaTrader 5 and run an EA headlessly inside a local or cloud machine using Docker System Requirement:
+RAM: 1GB minimum.

 ## Build and run